codio-content/Linux-Users_and_Permissions/.guides/content/Chmod-numerical-modes-444c.md

-When working with software such as a CMS, most probably is that you'll find file mode definitions described as numbers. eg. `755`, `777`, `644`, and so on.
+When working with software such as a CMS, you’ll probably find file mode definitions described as numbers. eg. `755`, `777`, `644`, and so on.

-These are numerical representations of file and directories permissions.
+These are numerical representations of file and directory permissions.

-Lets understand this by examining the following comparison:
+Let's understand this by examining the following comparison:

 ```
 # String permissions for the .htaccess file: